ndhanushkodi/porxy/README.md

 ### Changelog
 ---
+#### 3. Error handling
+There are no longer panics when handling errors.

+When an error occurs during the Listen and Accept portion of creating a listener, or when Dialing the backend, those are sent to an error channel and logged, but porxy continues to stay up.

+When an error occurs in the proxying of a connection, those are sent to a different error channel and logged, porxy continues to stay up, AND both sides of that particular connection are closed.

+---
 #### 2. Configurable connections
 Porxy can now be configured with a set of `listeners` and `backends`, for TCP connections.